Candy Corn Candy Holder

-If your little one is looking for a solution to the way-too-heavy bag of candy problem, this conical candy bag is just the ticket.
-In this activity, your child will practice making a cone shape from construction paper in different sizes.
+Big and bulky bags hold a lot of candy, but they're not very or fun to look at or tote around.
+In this activity, your child will make a candy corn candy holder that perfect for carrying a very small amount of candy.
+While creating his candy holder he'll practice making a cone shape from construction paper in different sizes.
 Once a paper handle is attached to the finished cone, you've got the perfect portable storage space for all kinds of delicious lightweight treats.

 What You Need: